 Welcome to the University of Toronto Libraries.
 With 44 libraries at three campuses, we are proud to support learning, teaching and research at the University of Toronto with collections that are unparalleled in Canada in their richness and diversity.
-In addition to more than 12 million volumes in 341 languages, 1,500,000 electronic resources in various formats, 28,000 linear metres of archival material and 500 terabytes of data, our international network of resource sharing partnerships extends access on our students’ and faculty members’ behalf to materials held by thousands of other institutions.
+In addition to more than 12 million volumes in 341 languages, millions of electronic resources in various formats, almost 30,000 linear metres of archival material and capacity for 1.5 petabytes of data, our international network of resource sharing partnerships extends access on our students’ and faculty members’ behalf to materials held by thousands of other institutions.

 A wide variety of study space is also available for your use at our 44 libraries.
 We have been revitalizing our buildings to create modern new spaces that are conducive to both quiet individual study and collaborative group work.
 Indeed, the libraries have become a vibrant hub where students, faculty and researchers meet to interact with librarians and expert staff, use collections and collaborate.
 As many as 18,000 people visit Robarts Library alone on a busy day, and with so many digital books, articles, primary source materials, data sets and more accessible from wherever you are working, online visits to the U of T Libraries now number in the millions each year.